To put it simply, if your website’s technical SEO isn’t on point – you’re not going to rank well on Google.

 Having great content and backlinks isn’t enough when it comes to ranking in the top positions of Google search.
 If you really want to dominate the search engine results pages, you want to make sure that your website’s Technical SEO is perfect.

-Conducting a full technical SEO audit can be a pretty daunting task.
+Conducting a full technical Search engine optimization audit can be a pretty daunting task.

-Lucky for you, I’ve broken down each of these SEO elements and have provided helpful checklists and templates for you to follow.
+Lucky for you, I’ve broken down each of these SEO elements and have provided a helpful SEO audit checklist with ready-to-use templates for you to follow.

 Table Of Contents